uadmin/uadmin-docs/dapi.rst

 """""""""""""""""""""
 `Back to Top (Model Methods)`_

 APIPreQuerySchema controls the data API's pre query for schema commands.
+The purpose of this model function is that after you send XHR request to the server given an assigned model using schema command, it will execute the process in the APIPreQuerySchema function regardless even if the communication with the web server is not successful.
+By default, APIPreQuerySchema returns **false**.

 Structure: